ikibalin/cryspy/index.markdown

 - **to upgrade:**

 {% highlight bash %}
-python -m pip install --upgrade cryspy cryspy_editor --user
+python -m pip install --upgrade cryspy cryspy_editor pycifstar --user
 {% endhighlight %}

 Current versions of the CrysPy library is **0.5.3**, and the CrysPy Editor is **1.5.4**.
 See examples on [GitHub][cryspy-examples].